-The Work page contains a Licence Responses grid that will indicate any releases where a response has been generated and which contains a track that has been matched to the work in question.
+The Work page features a Licence Responses grid that indicates any releases where 1) a response has been generated and 2) a track has been matched to the work in question.
 The key data regarding each release is included in this grid: Record Company, Artist, Album Title, UPC, Catalogue Number, Release Date and type.
 Selecting the View option will trigger a new table of Licence Details to open which will display details of the individual licences that have been issued by CMRRA on your behalf for the work in question, as contained on that release.
 This includes:

 - Status (see below for additional information on Licence Status Values)

 - Date Confirmed (date the label confirmed acceptance of the licence – Note that prior to August 2014, CMRRA was not capturing the confirmation date in the licence response details grid, so in some cases this field may be blank.
 If the status value is Confirmed, though, then the label has accepted and processed the licence for payment.)

 Issued: A licence has been issued by CMRRA but not yet processed by the record company.

 Confirmed: The licence has been confirmed by the record company.